ZarnackGroup/Publications/README.md

 # Publications
-here collects the source codes for different publications in Zarnack's lab.
+Here collects the source codes for different publications in Zarnack's lab.